chys87/fsyscall/README.md

 ====

-Very simple - I would like to have my program use the `syscall` instruction (x86-64) directly, rather than calling a glibc wrapper function.
+Very simple - I would like to have my program use the `syscall` instruction (x86-64) directly, instead of calling a glibc wrapper function.

 Example